ezraermy/Budget-App/README.md

 # 📖 Budget App <a name="about-project"></a>

-**Budget App** Budget-App is a mobile web application for efficient budget management.
+**Budget App** is a mobile web application for efficient budget management.
 Easily track your expenses and spending habits by categorizing transactions.
 Gain insights into your financial trends and stay in control of your budget.

 ## 🛠 Built With <a name="built-with"></a>